KannonZenetism/zenetism-field-physics/lattice-mathematics/LM04-temporal-algebra-structural-space-and-phase-resolution.md

 **Interpretation:**

 Phase collision is not annihilation.
-It is spectral resolution — the return to ⚫ Aion (zero pole) through ⦿ Kaion convergence.
+It is spectral resolution — the return to ⚫ Aion (the Zero) through ⦿ Kaion convergence.
 Two complementary flows meet at the point where their spectra resolve into stillness.

 ### 7.3 Resonance Discharge